CraftySalamander/RTS_Overlay/Readme.md

 Note that some antivirus softwares do not appreciate zip folders with executables and dependencies downloaded from the internet, and will potentially send false positive warnings.
 Here are the instructions:

-1. Download the zip folder of the requested game (see above).
+1. Download the zip folder of the requested game [here](#main-instructions-and-download).
 On some computers, you might need to unblock the zip folder before extracting it (right click on the zip folder, select properties and then select "unblock").
 2. Unzip it in any location on your computer (ideally in a location where no special computer rights are requested).
 3. To launch the program, simply launch the executable of the requested game (all these executables are located in the *overlay* sub-folder, see specific details for each game).